What is the Best Workbench Height for Your Project?

 woodworker using a hand plane

 The average height of the workbench may require a bit more pressure or may compel you to stand a bit taller.
-On the other hand, an average sized workbench may sit too low compared to what you are comfortable with.
+Sometimes, low is the way to go, but like anything else in woodworking, it’s all about what you’re most comfortable with and what the project calls for.

 With Adjustable Legs (Optional)